 The early growing years are the most critical for a restoration project.
 In highly degraded landscapes, the overstory that protects young saplings doesn’t exist.
 This leaves them particularly vulnerable to drought, invasive species, disease, pests, overgrazing, and wildfire.
 Yet once established, structurally complex native ecosystems are far more resilient than plantations to weather and environmental variations sure to occur over decades of growth.

 We provide partners with the tools, training, and financing to properly establish and support native-species projects through the critical early years and beyond.
-In particular, solar-powered desalination, combined with a focus on native species adapted to a specific location, makes it possible for plants to survive the early critical years and reestablish a self-sustaining ecosystem.
+In particular, solar-powered desalination, combined with a focus on native species adapted to a specific location, makes it possible for plants to survive the critical early years and reestablish a self-sustaining ecosystem.

 Planting a tree sounds easy.
 But restoring an ecosystem is not.
 It requires specific ecological knowledge, the right tools, early-stage financial support, and long-term management.

 Finding native seeds poses the first huge challenge.
 Centuries of unsustainable land use have rendered many native species extremely rare.
 That means restorationists have to collect seeds from the wild, often from difficult-to-access locations, and then store them in stable, climate-controlled conditions to keep them viable.
 Forest creators must carefully tend and monitor the saplings for years, guard against invasive species and pests, and protect the trees from premature harvesting.
 You can learn more about the need for seed banking in our report, The Global Seed Bank Index.

 Given enough time, and left undisturbed, many ecosystems can naturally regenerate.
 But natural regeneration can be slow, or nearly impossible, in arid regions and highly degraded landscapes, where few native seed sources remain, and invasive species can outcompete slow-growing native plants.

-Actively reestablishing native species with the support of irrigation, native plant propagation, and pest protection during vulnerable early-growth stages multiplies the likelihood of success and accelerates the recovery of native forests.
+Actively reestablishing native species with the support of irrigation, native plant propagation, and pest protection during the vulnerable early-growth stages multiplies the likelihood of success and accelerates the recovery of native forests.

 In certain areas, planting new forests changes the albedo of the land such that the increased heat absorbed by the darker land cover offsets the cooling effects of the CO2 sequestered by the new forests.
 The best research suggests that this is most common in boreal (northern) regions, such as land in Canada and Russia.